vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: Adaptive to the language of the user's question

-A single-round dialogue knowledge base robot, exists in the user discussion area of Discord, can help answer user questions about MyShell.
+A single-round dialogue knowledge base robot, exists in the user discussion area of Discord, can help answer users' questions about MyShell.
 Including product usage, feature descriptions, encrypted economic systems, and other aspects.

 ## UGC Robots